linnarsson-lab/loom-viewer/docs/loom_server_API.md

 ##### Authorization

-Requests can be accompanied by Basic Auth headers (username and password), which will determine access to some resources (e.g. projects and datasets).
+Requests can be accompanied by a Basic Auth header (username and password), which will determine access to some resources (e.g. projects and datasets).
 If no auth headers are provided, only public projects and datasets will be returned.